Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Todo:

 * Doco: Keep updating the simple Table Of Contents at the top as we add sections.
+* Examples: change to let after we have introduced it.
+Use some const too.
 * Objects: Complete the Objects section
 * Objects: Mention class statement ?? maybe not, seems a hack.
-* Style: Mention strict mode
 * Style: Mention JSHint, JSLint
-* Performance: Mention profiling, refer to other tut on that.
+* Performance: Mention profiling, refer to the other tut on that.
 * Performance: reference Ousterhout's paper: https://www.tcl.tk/doc/scripting.html
 * Hints: Refer to www3schools "mistakes" section, other "good practices" info.
 * Mention map/reduce ?? don't think so
+* The => function mapping syntax ?
+Prob not.

 ***